-Job Description & Duties Provide non-classroom, academic instruction to students on an individual or small-group basis for proactive or remedial purposes.
+Career Description Provide non-classroom, academic instruction to students on an individual or small-group basis for proactive or remedial purposes.

 - Review class material with students by discussing text, working solutions to problems, or reviewing worksheets or other assignments.

-Tutors state the following job skills are important in their day-to-day work.
+When polled, Tutors say the following skills are most frequently used in their jobs:

 Instructing: Teaching others how to do something.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Learning Strategies: Selecting and using training/instructional methods and procedures appropriate for the situation when learning or teaching new things.